patriciogonzalezvivo/lygia/README.md

 # License

-LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for [sponsors](https://github.com/sponsors/patriciogonzalezvivo) and contributors.
+LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for [sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors).

-Sponsors and contributors shown in the [Patron License](https://lygia.xyz/license) can ignore any noncommercial or copyleft rules in all of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.
+[Sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors) are automatically added to the [Patron License](https://lygia.xyz/license) and they can ignore any noncommercial rule of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.